A RIS-Based Vehicle DOA Estimation Method With Integrated Sensing and Communication System: Simulation Results

-Second, for the DOA estimation, we show the estimated spatial spectrum in Fig.~\ref{sp}, and we also compare it with the following methods: \begin{itemize} \item FFT method: The traditional fast Fourier transformation (FFT) method estimates the spatial spectrum without discretizing the spatial domain, and the Rayleigh criterion limits the resolution. \item FFT (interference removal) method: In this paper, the interference from the AP is estimated and removed first.
-Then, the FFT method is used to estimate the DOA of targets. \item OMP method~\cite{9320601,9328485,9409636}: OMP method is a grid-based method for sparse reconstruction, where the interference from the AP is removed first.
-The OMP method has lower computational complexity in the scenario with fewer grids but higher with more grids, where a matrix inverse determines the complexity at the iterative step. \item $\ell_1$ norm method~\cite{6705656,7605512}: The $\ell_1$ norm minimization method is a convex optimization method for the sparse reconstruction, and we formulate the $\ell_1$ norm method as follows:
+Second, for the DOA estimation, we show the estimated spatial spectrum in Fig.~\ref{sp}, and we also compare it with the following methods: \begin{itemize} \item FFT method: The traditional fast Fourier transformation (FFT) method estimates the spatial spectrum without discretizing the spatial domain, and the Rayleigh criterion limits the resolution. \item FFT (interference removal) method: In this paper, the FFT method is used to estimate the DOA of vehicles after removing the interference from the AP. \item OMP method~\cite{9320601,9328485,9409636}: After removing the interference from the AP, an OMP method is used for the sparse reconstruction with lower computational complexity in the scenario with fewer grids but higher computational complexity with more grids.
+The matrix inverse step determines the computation complexity of the OMP method. \item $\ell_1$ norm method~\cite{6705656,7605512}: The $\ell_1$ norm minimization method is a convex optimization method for the sparse reconstruction, and we formulate the $\ell_1$ norm method as follows:

-where $\Tilde{\rho}$ is a parameter to control the balance between the sparsity and the reconstruction error, $\Tilde{\boldsymbol{x}}$ is the sparse spectrum, $\Tilde{q}$ is the interference from the AP, and $\Tilde{\boldsymbol{D}}$ denotes the Fourier dictionary matrix for the $\ell_1$ reconstruction. \end{itemize} As shown in Fig.~\ref{sp}, with the SNR being $20$ dB, the FFT and the FFT (interference removal) methods cannot estimate the spatial spectrum well, since the number of measurements $N$ is much less than the number of RIS elements $M$.
-The proposed method, the $\ell_1$ norm method and the OMP method can estimate the DOA well.
+where $\Tilde{\rho}$ is a parameter to control the balance between the sparsity, and the reconstruction error, $\Tilde{\boldsymbol{x}}$ is the sparse spectrum, $\Tilde{q}$ is the interference from the AP, and $\Tilde{\boldsymbol{D}}$ denotes the Fourier dictionary matrix for the $\ell_1$ reconstruction. \end{itemize} As shown in Fig.~\ref{sp}, with the SNR being $20$ dB, the FFT and the FFT (interference removal) methods cannot estimate the spatial spectrum well since the number of measurements $N$ is much less than the number of RIS elements $M$.
+The proposed method, the $\ell_1$ norm method, and the OMP method can estimate the DOA well.
 Additionally, the proposed method can achieve better estimation performance than other methods.

 Then, we show the DOA estimation performance in the scenario with different SNRs in Fig.~\ref{SNR}, where the measurement matrix is chosen randomly and not optimized.
 We can find that the proposed method can outperform the existing methods when the SNR is greater than $15$~dB, where the RMSE is less than $\ang{0.2}$.
 However, with the improvement of SNR, the estimation performance cannot be improved when the SNR is greater than $25$~dB, where the RMSE is about $\ang{0.05}$.
 The RMSE platform is caused by interference from the AP.